davidmfoote/PythonServiceCosting/README.md

 # PythonServiceCosting
-This is a simple Python 3 script for consuming a list of Services, their dependencies, and their costs and exporting an xlsx file.
+This is a simple Python 3 script for consuming a list of Services, their types, their dependencies, and their costs and exporting an xlsx file.

 ## Requirements
 This script requires the following modules: